K925grayshott/K925grayshott.github.io/index.md

      <b>Additional Services<b/>

-     I would be happy to discus care for your other pets or anything you may require additionally whilst on a walk or during a visit. url:"/pricing/"
+     I would be happy to discuss care for your other pets or anything you may require additionally whilst on a walk or during a visit.

   - image_path: /assets/images/BlackLine.jpg
     alt: "Process"
     title: "Process"